fleetdm/fleet/handbook/security.md

 | 2.6.1.4 | Ensure iCloud Drive Documents and Desktop sync is disabled |

 **Why?**
-* We do not use managed Apple IDs, and allow contributors to use their own iCloud accounts.
-We disable iCloud Documents and Desktop sync to avoid accidental copying of data to iCloud, but we do allow iCloud drive.
+* We do not use managed Apple IDs and allow contributors to use their own iCloud accounts.
+We disable iCloud Documents and Desktop sync to avoid accidentally copying data to iCloud, but we do allow iCloud drive.

 **User experience impact**

 * iCloud remains permitted, but the Desktop and Documents folders will not be synchronized.
-Ensure you put your documents in our Google Drive so you do not lose them if your laptop has an issue.
+Make sure you put your documents in our Google Drive, so you do not lose them if your laptop has an issue.

 #### Miscellaneous security settings